Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster

-The color coding in Fig~\ref{fig:density_vs_MHI_MH2_tdep_comparison} reflects morphology.
-As seen in the top row, ETGs in all environments have the lowest HI masses, on average about an order of magnitude lower than LTGs.
+As seen in the top row{ of Fig.~\ref{fig:density_vs_MHI_MH2_tdep_comparison} and illustrated by the color coding,} ETGs in all environments have the lowest HI masses,{ which are roughly} an order of magnitude lower than those of LTGs.
 In filaments, the early-type and late-type filament galaxies have indeed a median HI mass of $M_{\rm HI}=(1.38^{+6.71}_{-0.73})10^8~M_\odot$ and $M_{\rm HI}=(1.89^{+4.34}_{-1.49})10^9~M_\odot$, respectively.
 Moreover, moving from the status of an isolated system to a cluster member, the HI content of the ETGs drops dramatically.
-Inspection of the upper range of HI masses shows that the fraction of galaxies with the highest values of $M_{\rm HI}\gtrsim 10^{10}~M_\odot$ (these are all LTGs) depends on the global environment, steadily decreasing from the AMIGA sample of isolated galaxies, filaments, to Virgo cluster.
-This suggest that these late type galaxies do experience a certain degree of HI processing already in filaments.
+Inspection of the upper range of HI masses shows that the fraction of galaxies with the highest values of $M_{\rm HI}\gtrsim 10^{10}~M_\odot$ (these are all LTGs) depends on the global environment, steadily decreasing from the AMIGA sample of isolated galaxies, to that of filaments, and then to that of the Virgo cluster.
+This suggest that these late-type galaxies indeed experience a certain degree of HI processing already in filaments.

-Early and late-type galaxies also distinguish themselves in terms of molecular gas, as seen in the second row of Figure~\ref{fig:density_vs_MHI_MH2_tdep_comparison}.
-For example, in filaments, ETGs never reach $M_{\rm H_2}$ values as high as LTGs and have a low median value of $M_{\rm H_2}=(0.08^{+0.13}_{-0.05})10^9~M_\odot$.
+Early- and late-type galaxies can also be distinguished in terms of their molecular gas content, as seen in the second row of Figure~\ref{fig:density_vs_MHI_MH2_tdep_comparison}.
+For example, in filaments, ETGs never reach $M_{\rm H_2}$ values as high as those of LTGs and have a low median value of $M_{\rm H_2}=(0.08^{+0.13}_{-0.05})10^9~M_\odot$.
 However, the median does not tell the full story, as a large number of the LTGs have as low a reservoir of molecular gas as the ETGs, and this is true in all three environments.
-In the filaments, these LTGs with low molecular reservoir ($M_{\rm H_2}\lesssim10^8~M_\odot$) have, on average, normal HI content, with a median value of $M_{\rm HI}=(0.94^{+1.80}_{-0.69})10^9~M_\odot$.
-They thus belong to the subsample of LTGs with low $M_{\rm H_2}/M_{\rm HI}$ already seen in Fig~\ref{fig:scatter_plot_MHI_MH2_vs_morphology} and a relatively high median morphological index of $T=6.0^{+2.6}_{-2.8}$.
-They are essentially only seen in moderately dense regions in filaments ($n_5=(0.77^{+4.26}_{-0.65})~h^3~{\rm Mpc}^{-3}$).
+In the filaments, these LTGs with a low molecular reservoir ($M_{\rm H_2}\lesssim10^8~M_\odot$) have, on average, normal HI content, with a median value of $M_{\rm HI}=(0.94^{+1.80}_{-0.69})10^9~M_\odot$.
+They therefore belong to the subsample of LTGs with low $M_{\rm H_2}/M_{\rm HI}$ (already seen in Fig.~\ref{fig:scatter_plot_MHI_MH2_vs_morphology}) and a relatively high median morphological index of $T=6.0^{+2.6}_{-2.8}$; they are for the most part only seen in moderately dense regions in filaments ($n_5=(0.77^{+4.26}_{-0.65})~h^3~{\rm Mpc}^{-3}$).